Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
 name: STR, // object name,
-type: "file", // the type of file objects is always "file"
 size: LONG, // uncompressed file size
 mtime: LONG, // modification time as seconds since epoch
 meta: STR|null, // path to the FM, if it exists